Vehicle / fleet operators

 What is your commitment to be a CLOCS Champion?

-- at least 20% of its operating centres being consistently compliant to the CLOCS Standard
+- at least 20% of its operating centres CLOCS compliant (i.e. meeting the standard described as FORS Silver)

-- a clear plan to get the majority of its operating centres to be CLOCS compliant within two years
+- a clear plan to get the majority of its sites to be CLOCS compliant within two years

 - a clear plan to encourage other organisations to adopt the CLOCS Standard